 This is a classic wooden Swampscott Dory.
 Fully restored.
 We row the beaches, casting for sea-runs.
 This is the most traditional, salty and relaxing way to fly fish for sea-run coastal cutthroat trout.

 One angler only.
 Call or write for details.

 Your Olympic Peninsula Fly Fishing Guide and Instructor

 I am guiding fly fishers on the Olympic Peninsula beaches, rivers and streams.
-We walk and wade, fly fishing for sea-run Coastal Cutthroat trout in freshwater and saltwater, and in the rivers for Cutthroat trout and summer steelhead.
-This is strictly catch and release, traditional fly fishing only.
+We walk and wade, or row along the shorelines in the dory, fly fishing for sea-run Coastal Cutthroat trout in the saltwater, and in the rivers for Cutthroat trout and summer steelhead.
+This is all strictly catch and release, traditional, barbless single hook, fly fishing only.
 Lunch, snacks, soft beverages, and use of some equipment is included.
 I also offer personalized and private fly fishing and fly casting instruction for beginners through advanced casters.
-I would be happy to help you plan your Olympic Peninsula fly fishing adventure, for all levels of ability.
+I would be happy to help you plan your Olympic Peninsula fly fishing adventure, for all levels of ability, beginner to expert.
 Public presentations, Naturalist Guide, rowboat picnics, tide pool and river trail day trips.
 Please call, write or email for booking details.
 Now booking for April through October and beyond.
-Please call or write for details.

 Little Stone Flyfisher

 Certified Fly Casting Instructor